Devlin Hodges: Personal life

 Hodges gained the nickname "Duck" at Samford for his prowess at duck calling.
 Hodges won the 2009 Junior World Duck Calling Contest at age 13 and won the 2018 Alabama State Duck Calling Championship.
 His brother, Duncan, played quarterback for the VMI Keydets.

 In May 2023, Hodges was confirmed to be in a relationship with country music artist Lainey Wilson.
 Wilson later revealed in an interview with The Bobby Bones Show that she and Hodges had been dating for over two years prior to the public revelation.
 In February 2025, Hodges announced that he and Wilson were engaged.
 They appeared together on Celebrity Family Feud on September 11, 2025.
+On May 10, 2026, the pair married.